Sashiko Pattern Marutsunagi

 I've yet to come across a pre-printed sampler with this pattern, even in Japan.
 So you probably won't get around drawing the stitching guidelines yourself.

-I use FriXion pens to draw the marks.
-They sell out quickly, but maybe today is your lucky day?
+You can also use a hair dryer to get rid of the lines.
+The FriXion pens sell out quickly, but maybe today is your lucky day?

 Heat-erasable pens